Skip to main content

 Written by Sergio M

-Updated over a week ago
+Updated over 2 months ago

 As the hub of your IoT operation, the dashboard is the place from which you keep track of your monitoring target.
 The dashboard contains widgets that allow you to plot data according to your needs, and every widget has a different set of configuration options.
 Depending on the widget, you might be able to add one or several variables.
-For instance, the metric widget only supports one variable, while the line chart widget supports multiple variables.
+For instance, the Metric widget only supports one variable, while the Line Chart widget supports multiple variables.

 In this article you’ll learn about the general process of creating a widget, their available interaction options, and the different types of widgets.